-To view feature flags on the rollout board, do the following:
+To view splits on the rollout board, do the following:

-From the left navigation, select Rollout board.
+From the left navigation bar, select Rollout board.
 The following page opens:

 To immediately update a split status, you can move a split card from an existing status column to a new status column by doing the following: